The-Wild-Cards/guess-who/README.md

     -Brittany Houtz

 A description of the project
     -The classic Guess Who board game is now online, we took the approach to help encourage learning, specifically ESL (English Second Language) people.
+The game is a guessing game, where the user will need to guess what the computer generated, will need to ask questions such as: do they have hair or do they have a hat?
+    After process of elimination hopefully the user can guess under the limited guesses we have given them.

 The overall problem domain and how the project solves those problems